Synthetic Biology Workshop

 Acknowledgements

-This project is funded by grants 1856733, 1856740, and 1900542 from the National Science Foundation.
-The views expressed are those of the authors and do not necessarily reflect those of the NSF.
+This event was funded by the Chuck Palmer Leadership Chair.
+The work presented was based on activities supported by grants 1856733, 1856740, and 1900542 from the National Science Foundation.
+The views expressed are those of the presenters and do not necessarily reflect those of the funders.

 Questions?
 Contact Chris Myers at: chris.myers@colorado.edu